MoneyLion Inc. (ML) Reveals an Earnings Mystery

-MoneyLion Inc. (NYSE:ML) went up by 16.23% from its latest closing price compared to the recent 1-year high of $11.34.
-The company’s stock price has collected 14.01% of gains in the last five trading sessions.
+MoneyLion Inc. (NYSE:ML) went down by -9.89% from its latest closing price compared to the recent 1-year high of $11.34.
+The company’s stock price has collected 6.49% of gains in the last five trading sessions.

 Is It Worth Investing in MoneyLion Inc. (NYSE :ML) Right Now?